Icarus-afk/SMICP---Scalable-Merkle-Anchored-Interblockchain-Communication-Protocol-/README.md

 ### Running the Demo

-The complete SCIMP demonstration showcases all protocol features:
+The complete SMICP demonstration showcases all protocol features:

 ```bash
 npm run demo